Vision-Live/bdsi.utwente.nl/_events/workshops/data-science-week-2025-Q1/data-science-week-2025-Q1.md

 The goal of the data science week is to introduce interested students and staff to data science in a fun and cooperative way, and help create a community of data scientists at the University of Twente, the faculty of Behavioural and Management Sciences, and beyond.
 BDSi and DSI organize various events during the week, including a datathon, contextual speakers, expert lectures, hands-on workshops, and a networking drink.

+During the lunch breaks expert data scientists will provide lectures on the most important tools in a data scientists' toolbox; data wrangling, modelling, and communicating results.
+These lectures will be structured to support the datathon materials, but can be attended without participating in the datathon itself.
+The lectures are followed by a hands-on practical session in which the lunch lecturerer - supported by a team of motivated coaches - will guide participants in applying the lecture materials to their datathon submissions.

+(Guest) speakers will be invited during the week to provide a deeper background in the topics and methods covered in the lectures and datathon, or to put these topics in a broader context.
+Throughout the week there will be ample time for socialization and networking, as well as a poster presentation session and networking drink on Thursday afternoon.

 ### Datathon

 A datathon is an event in which teams collaborate and compete to create a solution to a shared problem.
 By learning from experts and peers and immediately applying your skills on a relevant and engaging real-world dataset, the BDSi datathons provide a great environment for both students and staff, beginners and experts to further hone their skills.
 For the spring 2025, we will have a new and rewarding data challenge.